 There’s a lot to think about when you move house, from finding the kettle to redirecting the mail.
 Yet while most of us get round to updating our bank details and letting our GP know our new address, only one in 25 remember to get in touch with our pension provider.
-This means there’s nearly £20 billion of unclaimed pensions1 in the UK from 1.6 million pension pots.
+Between house moves and new jobs, it’s easy to lose track of your pension pots – but all those lost pots add up.
+In fact, there’s now £26.6 billion of unclaimed pensions in the UK.1

 If you’re beginning to think about your retirement, having a good understanding of how much your pension savings are worth can make planning easier.
 But for many of us with multiple pensions, it can be difficult to know where to begin.
 Here we look at how you can find a lost pension, and whether transferring your pensions into a single pension pot might be right for you.

 Between new jobs, frequent house moves and lost paperwork, it can be difficult to keep on top of our pension schemes.
 You can find details on your old pensions in three ways:

 - Contact your former employer, if it was a workplace pension

 Workplace pensions can often be with a different provider for each job you hold, meaning you could build up several pots over your working life.
 If you’re struggling to contact a previous employer, perhaps if the company is no longer trading, or trading under a new name, you may wish to use the government’s free Pension Tracing Service.

 We also offer a free pension tracing service for our Personal Pension customers.